What is rheumatoid arthritis?

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

-There is no cure for RA.
+There is no known cure for RA.
 The goal of treatment is often to limit pain and inflammation, and help you retain function.
-You may have one or more types of treatments.
+You may have 1 or more types of treatments.
 Treatment may include:

 - Medicines.
-Some medicines may be used for pain relief.
-Some are used to treat inflammation.
-Others can help slow the disease from getting worse.
+Some medicines may be used for pain relief or to treat inflammation.
+Other types of medicines can help slow the disease from getting worse.
 Early treatment slows progression of the disease.
 Medicines should be managed by a rheumatologist.
-This is a doctor who specializes in arthritis and rheumatic diseases.
+This healthcare provider specializes in arthritis and rheumatic diseases.
 You may need regular blood tests to check how the medicines affect your blood cells, liver, and kidneys.

 - Splints.
 Splints may be used to help protect the joints and strengthen weak joints.

 - Physical therapy.
 Physical therapy may be used to help increase the strength and movement of the affected areas.

 In some cases, you may need surgery if other treatments don’t work.
 Surgery does not cure RA.
 It helps correct the deformities caused by the disease.
 After surgery, RA can still cause problems.
 You may even need more surgery.
 Joint repair or reconstruction can be done in many ways, including: